nielsoffice/JSDetectDynamicScroll/README.md

       }
     );

+    // Then isIntersect return FALSE as the recent element not detected as the new element html tag dectected it will return TRUE for isIntersect from "0" base !

     // loop if you want to check to intersect more than 1 element allElem.forEach(function(v, index) { sectionObserver.observe(v); });

     window.onbeforeunload = function () {
        window.scrollTo(0, 0);